Dennis Rodrigues Oral History 2006

 VH: -- side one, and I think we should [unintelligible] the leaders, so go ahead.

-DR: Okay, well the -- the interesting thing about the AIDS Coordinating Committee is, if you think back to what I was telling you a little bit earlier about the AIDS Committee, it basically was kind of the same game plan, in that you learned -- one of the things I learned from Kurt is that if you want to sort of set something up in place, and diffuse a lot of the dissention about it, you get the director to sign a memo creating something, and so I proposed this approach to Anne, because there was a lot of dissention at OD and it crossed the NIH path.
+DR: Okay, well the interesting thing about the AIDS Coordinating Committee is, if you think back to what I was telling you a little bit earlier about the AIDS Committee, it basically was kind of the same game plan.
+One of the things I learned from Kurt is that if you want to set something up in place, and diffuse a lot of the dissention about it, you get the director to sign a memo creating something, and so I proposed this approach to Anne, because there was a lot of dissention at OD, and it crossed the NIH path.
 The NIH homepage, and who was in charge of it, and should it be DCRT, and what would it look like, and who was it for?
 Is it for the scientists, is it for the public?
-So by this time I’d gotten fairly good grounding in understanding what some of the good principles of communication were, and it also seemed pretty clear to me that the world wide web was going to become a public face for NIH, and so it needed to be something that could be utilized by the public and understood by our public users, and to kind of get away from all the internal in fighting, I came up with this approach, which was basically to have Dr. Weingarten sign off on this memo, saying, “Look, this is how it’s going to be, we’re going to create this committee.
+So, by this time I’d gotten fairly good grounding in understanding what some of the good principles of communication were and it also seemed pretty clear to me that the world wide web was going to become a public face for NIH, and so it needed to be something that could be utilized by the public and understood by our public users.
+And to get away from all the internal in fighting, I came up with this approach, which was basically to have Dr. Wyngaarden sign off on this memo, saying, “Look, this is how it’s going to be, we’re going to create this committee.
 It’s going to have this type of membership, and this is going to be the focus, and the communication people are basically in charge of it.”

 VH: Brilliant strategy, yes.
 It’s the only way to go, and it was a very fine decision, as opposed to having the technical people in charge who didn’t know how to communicate.
-At least that’s my opinion, so --
+At least that’s my opinion.

 DR: Yeah, they were great at keeping the network running, and they were great at building servers, and putting in the various lines that we needed, but when it actually came to deciding what pictures, what words, what messages do you want to up there, that’s not their thing.

-VH: So -- but it was not your thing right then at the beginning, was it -- on what was going on the NIH homepage, because as these things happen at NIH, tell me if I’m wrong and then expand for me, each institute was doing it’s own as these things started going, and who was choosing what went on the NIH homepage, and how did they coordinate, and where did the Office of Communications come into all that, in the very beginning?
+VH: But it was not your thing right then at the beginning, was it: what was going on the NIH homepage.
+Because as these things happen at NIH, tell me if I’m wrong and then expand for me, each institute was doing its own [homepage] as these things started going, and who was choosing what went on the NIH homepage, and how did they coordinate, and where did the Office of Communications come into all that, in the very beginning?

-DR: Right, well at the very beginning, yeah the institutes were struggling with making decisions at their level too.
-I remember there were several interesting situations where there were, I think some institutes had had -- two different sites of both seemed to be -- you couldn’t tell which one was the actual home page, so one of the things that we did do with the policy group, there was a CIT policy group, and I was working with Donald --
+DR: Right, well, at the very beginning, yeah, the institutes were struggling with making decisions at their level too.
+I remember there were several interesting situations where some institutes had had two different sites.
+You couldn’t tell which one was the actual home page, so one of the things that we did do with the policy group, there was a CIT policy group, and I was working with Donald --